-The city, also known as North Palmira or Northern Venice due to its special romanticism and the great number of rivers and canals embellished with historical buildings, is becoming one of the top destinations for investors in Russia and one of the best Russian holiday destinations for travelers from all over the world.
+The city of St Petersburg, also known as the North Palmira or the Northern Venice has become one of the top destinations for investors in Russia and one of the best Russian holiday destinations for travelers from all over the world.

-It is interesting to note that the leading industries, employing over 20% of the city’s eligible workforce, are mechanical engineering, metallurgy and the food industry (headed by the production of beverages).
-The main leading investor countries are France, USA, Belarus, South Korea, Brazil, China and Belgium.
+To give you a quick overview, the leading industries which are employing over 20% of the city’s eligible workforce, are mechanical engineering, metallurgy, and the food industry (headed by the production of beverages).
+The main leading investor countries are France, the USA, Belarus, South Korea, Brazil, China, and Belgium.

-The largest contributions to St Petersburg’s GRP (Gross Regional Product) growth come from construction, retail, science, telecommunications and the services sector, including education, healthcare, utilities, insurance and real estate brokering.
+The largest contributions to St Petersburg’s GRP (Gross Regional Product) growth come from construction, retail, science, telecommunications, and the services sector, including education, healthcare, utilities, insurance, and real estate brokers.

-During 2011, St Petersburg's economy was showing stable and diversified development with growth rates varying in different economic sectors.
-In fact, the residential stock increased by 2.70 billion square meters, or 44 737 apartments.
+During 2011, St Petersburg economy was showing stable and diversified development with growth rates varying in different economic sectors.
+In fact, the residential stock increased by 2.70 billion square meters or 44 737 apartments.

 As a result of this high growth, there